1. Home

 Maintaining and expanding a test menu in immunohistochemistry can be complex.
 The following FAQs will address issues related to validation of tests that are new to a laboratory, as well as potential responses to test performance monitoring, especially in the setting of proficiency testing and/or other external quality assessment.
 Hypothetical examples of process improvement assessments are described, which are based on CAP proficiency testing participant queries and the experiences of CAP Immunohistochemistry Committee members.

-Validation refers to the process by which the entire assay is executed and confirmed to perform acceptably compared to a pre-determined gold-standard result.
-Stated another way, validation is “confirmation, through the provision of objective evidence, that requirements for a specific intended use or application have been fulfilled (ISO 9000).”
+Validation refers to the process by which the entire assay is executed and confirmed to perform beyond a certain established degree of concordance compared to pre-determined acceptable results.
+Stated another way, validation is "confirmation, through the provision of objective evidence, that requirements for a specific intended use or application have been fulfilled (ISO 9000)."
 A laboratory must validate laboratory-developed immunohistochemical tests (LDTs) before placing them into use.
 A laboratory must re-validate tests if assay conditions change.
-Subsequent FAQ’s will address the nature and extent of the validation cohorts.
+Subsequent FAQs will address the nature and extent of the validation cohorts.

-Verification refers to the process of ensuring the performance of FDA-approved or cleared assays.
-Because significant work has already been done by the manufacturer to gain regulatory approval, in theory, verification could be less extensive.
-If the vendor provides specific instructions on assay verification in the kit instructions, following those would suffice.
-Many kit instructions only refer to the CAP Center Guideline on Analytic Validation of Immunohistochemical Assays, which does not specify a less stringent process for verification.1 However, in the absence of specific guidance, verification could take the form of validation.
+Verification refers to the process of ensuring the performance of FDA-cleared/approved assays.
+In theory, because significant work has already been done by the manufacturer to gain regulatory approval, verification could be less extensive.
+If the vendor provides specific instructions on assay verification in the kit instructions, following these is sufficient.
+However, in practice, many kit instructions only refer to the CAP Center Guideline on Analytic Validation of Immunohistochemical Assays, which does not specify the details of a less-stringent process for verification.1 Therefore, in the absence of specific guidance from manufacturers, and at the judgment of the laboratory/medical director, the process used for verification often adopts the available published requirements or best practice guidelines for validation of the analyte.

 References